Boeing 727-200 Moulds in 1:400 Scale

 Gemini Jets v2 (2005 - Still in Use)

 Later Gemini Jets 727-200s use a slightly modified mould, which has a new tail.
 The new tail eliminates the seam and makes the horizontal stabilisers slot in components.
-The effect is good but I think the tail top is now too flat.
+Seam removal is good, but I think the tail top is now too flat and no more accurate.
 There was a substantial gap in the use of this mould as between 2007 and 2013 no models made on it.
 Both the 2013/2014 Pan Am releases debuted new rolling gear.
 I actually liked the old Gemini static gears and the new rolling gears here are fine, but arguably inferior in terms of the shape of the maingear doors.
-Both of the later 2019 Geminis, plus the new JC Wings release have aerials fitted, however all earlier issues do not.
+Models since 2019 have aerials fitted.
+Notoriously, the 2022 National Airlines example was fitted incorrectly with hushkits.

 Aeroclassics (2004 - Still in use)

 It is no real surprise that Aeroclassics have used their 727-200 mould prolifically.
-In fact they have now made almost 2/3 of all of the type made in 1:400.
-For some the mould is inferior to both its predecessors and whilst in some ways I agree overall it is more than good enough for me.
-Plus if you want any diversity of 727s in your fleet you'll have to suck it up as everyone else has made almost 100% US examples.
+In fact they have now made 2/3 of all of the type made in 1:400.
+For some the mould is inferior to both its predecessors but in detail it actually scores better and is superior.
+Regardless of your view on its quality, if you want any diversity of 727s in your fleet you'll have to suck it up as everyone else has made almost 100% US examples.

 Once again the main fuselage and wings are good.
 The nose is a little sharper than the Dragon and Gemini and better for it.
 This is also a cradle mould but the seam follows the wing/fuselage fairing and gets away with it.
 The undercarriage is good whether you have an earlier example with static gear or a later one with rolling gear.